We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you sleep on your back or stomach, you’ll likely prefer a firmer mattress with coils to prevent the heaviest parts of your body (like your hips and shoulders) from sinking into the mattress and to keep your spine aligned.

-For sleepers with higher body weight, trying opting for a hybrid mattress to take advantage of the supportive coil base, but keep in mind that you might need to choose a firmer option to feel properly supported.
+If you have more weight, try opting for a hybrid mattress to take advantage of the supportive coil base, but keep in mind that you might need to choose a firmer option to feel properly supported.

 Note what type of sleeper and sleeping position each mattress is recommended for in its product description.
 But take care to read reviews, too.
 People who have experience with the mattress can offer more insight.